LiaScript/docs/README.md

                            --{{0}}--
-As already mentioned all you need to work with LiaScript is an text-editor, but it can be usefull to apply one of the follwing tools.
+As already mentioned all you need to work with LiaScript is an text-editor, but it can be usefull to apply one of the following tools.
 At least we apply them to see the result of a change within the course document immediately.
 You will see, that the development of online-courses will speed up, especially if there is no need for memorizing complex point and click sequences.